eda-ricercatore/gulyas-scripts/notes/computational_thinking.md

 Tail recursion optimization optimizes the call so that the call stack, and hence
 	memory usage (i.e., stack space in the call stack), can be kept constant;
-	however, the recursive subgoal must be the last goal in recursive rule.
+	however, the recursive subgoal must be the last goal in recursive rule
+	\cite[\S4.3 pp. 111]{Tate2010}.